deeedob/thesis/content/21_foundation_clap.md

 audio inputs and outputs and feature a single adjustable parameter: gain.

 Setting up our project is straightforward.
-We'll create a directory for our work, obtain the CLAP library, and prepare the initial files:
+We'll create a directory for our plugin, obtain the CLAP library, and prepare the initial files:

 ```bash
 mkdir mini_clap && cd mini_clap